lab11/summon/user-interfaces/bluetooth.md

 # Bluetooth Plugin for Summon UIs

-Summon provides the object `bluetooth` to UIs, a less platform-dependent version of [BLE Central plugin](https://github.com/don/cordova-plugin-ble-central)'s plugin object `ble`.
+Summon provides the object `bluetooth` to UIs, a less platform-dependent version of [BLE Central plugin](https://github.com/don/cordova-plugin-ble-central)'s object `ble`.

 An example of a Summon UI script using this object can be found in [`light/`](light)